-- 4.1 Whistleblowing is the raising of concern, either within the workplace or externally, about a danger, risk, malpractice, wrongdoingwrongdoing, or unethical practices which affects others.
-It is primarily for concerns where the interests of others or the organisation itself are at risk, and should not nebe used to handle service complaints. - 4.2 Fraud: for the purpose of this policy fraud refers to where an individual has undertaken, or intends to undertake, actions in order to obtain gain for him/herself or another, or cause loss to another, or expose another to risk of loss.
+- 4.1 Whistleblowing is the raising of concern, either within the workplace or externally, about a danger, risk, malpractice, wrongdoing or unethical practices which affects others.
+It is primarily for concerns where the interests of others or the organisation itself are at risk. - 4.2 Fraud: for the purpose of this policy fraud refers to where an individual has undertaken, or intends to undertake, actions in order to obtain gain for him/herself or another, or cause loss to another, or expose another to risk of loss.
 The term 'fraud' encompasses: - Fraud by false representation; - Fraud by failing to disclose information; and - Fraud by abuse of position.